Richard Barone: Career

 Two studio albums followed: the rock-dominated Primal Dream (MCA Records) in 1990, and the more acoustic-based Clouds Over Eden (Rhino Records), dedicated to his late friend, rock journalist Nicholas Schaffner, in 1994.
 Trouser Press championed the "fine set of yearning love songs" on Primal Dream, while calling their production and arrangements as a "step backwards" from his debut album.
 But David Browne, writing in Rolling Stone, gave the album four stars and commented that "Barone is fast moving beyond the limited vocabulary of twelve strings and wimp-pop vocals."
 Billy Altman, in The New York Times, called his next album, Clouds Over Eden, "unquestionably the most fully realized effort of Barone's career," while Trouser Press described the album as "wrenching and thoroughly worthwhile" and "the great album fans always imagined [Barone] making."

-During the recording and writing of Clouds Over Eden, Barone forged a songwriting and performance collaboration with Jill Sobule, which was to continue for decades, until her passing in 2025.
+During the recording and writing of Clouds Over Eden, Barone forged a songwriting and performance collaboration with singer/songwriter Jill Sobule, which was to continue for decades, until her death in 2025.

 In the mid-1990s, Barone performed and recorded with experimental guitarist Gary Lucas and his group Gods and Monsters, in which Barone handled lead vocals and played Mellotron.
 In 1995 he recorded Harry Nilsson's "I Guess the Lord Must Be in New York City," with Lucas on guitar, for the tribute album For the Love of Harry: Everybody Sings Nilsson (BMG Records) and produced B-52's frontman Fred Schneider's version of "Coconut" for the same project; and performed it with Schneider on Late Night With Conan O'Brien.

 In 1996, he partnered with Phil Ramone and Larry Rosen's N2K Records label to become one of the first five artists, each representing a different genre, to make their music available as purchasable digital downloads on the pioneering Music Boulevard retail site.
 Amidst the music industry's growing fear of the then-new technology of digital distribution, Barone appeared on The Wall Street Journal Report television show and other programs to explain and promote legal music downloading as a legitimate method of distribution.

 In 1997, Barone released Between Heaven and Cello, a live album recorded primarily at NYC's intimate Fez nightclub during a series of "Guitar & Cello" shows.
 In November he performed "Cello Song" and "Northern Sky" as part of the concert Bryter Later: The Music of Nick Drake at St. Ann's Warehouse in Brooklyn.
 Also in 1997, Barone partnered with songwriter Jules Shear to co-host "Writers in the Round - Bluebird Style," a monthly series at The Bottom Line that featured Rosanne Cash, Ron Sexsmith, Susan Cowsill, and other singer/songwriters; and he performed on Buster's Spanish Rocketship, the fourth album by David Johansen's alter ego Buster Poindexter, released on Island Records.
 Barone sang backing vocals on the album, credited as "Richard Barone and the Beautiful Bustiers."